-Cervical cancer is a type of cancer that arises from the cervix, which is the lower portion of the uterus.
+Cervical cancer is a type of cancer that occurs in the cervix, which is the lower portion of the uterus.
 It is one of the highly curable and preventable cancers.
-According to MedicalDaily.com, cervical cancer has a 5-year survival rate of about 100 percent.
+According to MedicalDaily.com, cervical cancer has a five-year survival rate of about 100 percent.
 This is because cervical cancer is a slow grower and spreader.
 Upon detection, the appropriate treatment based on stage can be given promptly.

-In Singapore, while it is listed in the 2015 Singapore Cancer Registry Annual Registry Report as the number 10 most common cancer among females (with 190 cases diagnosed annually) and the number 8 cause of cancer deaths among females, the statistics of cervical cancer are on the decline because of preventive HPV vaccinations and prompt treatment of diagnosed cases.
-There is the expectation that cervical cancer will drop off from the top 10 of the Cancer Registry list in the very near future.
+In Singapore, while it is listed in the 2015 Singapore Cancer Registry Annual Registry Report as the number 10 most common cancer among females (with 190 cases diagnosed annually) and the number eight cause of cancer deaths among females, the statistics of cervical cancer are on the decline because of preventive Human Papillomavirus (HPV) vaccinations and prompt treatment of diagnosed cases.
+There is the expectation that cervical cancer will drop off from the top 10 in the Cancer Registry list in the very near future.

 How Cervical Cancer Develops

 The most common age of onset of cervical cancer is between the late twenties and early thirties, the period when a woman’s sexual activity is at its height.

 It starts with a woman getting infected with the HPV through sexual intercourse with an infected partner.
 Since the HPV strains that cause cervical cancer do not present the characteristic genital warts, the virus can stay inside the body for a long period of time without the woman noticing it.